zSynctic/AutoClicker/README.md

 If you have any bugs or issues with the program you can open a issue.

+**Note: I'm thinking of changing the name to something more unique because many have the same name since the program got a bit popular**

 # What is a AutoClicker?

 **A AutoClicker is a program that can automatically click or press buttons.**